gabepetersen/duckie_shells/README.md

    - To define verticies in the graph, a vertex corresponds to every beginning/end of an intersection AND turn.
 For example, a simple 90 degree turn tile in duckietown would have two verticies: one at the beginning of the turn and one at the end.

-   - To specify the graph size, alter the graph_size variable
+   - To specify the graph size, alter the graph_size variable in default constructor

    - To insert a vertex into the graph, use... graph_add_vertex(int vertex_index, float x_val, float y_val)